Michael Ende: Personal life

 For fourteen years, Ende and Hoffmann, who were both Italophiles, lived just outside Rome in Genzano, in a house they called Casa Liocorno ("The Unicorn").
 It was there that Ende wrote most of the novel Momo.
 Following the death of his wife, Ende sold the home in Genzano and returned to Munich.

-He married a second time in 1989, to Japanese woman Mariko Sato, and they remained married until his death.
+He married a second time in 1989, to a Japanese woman named Mariko Sato, and they remained married until his death.
 He first met Mariko Sato in 1976.
 Sato had emigrated from Japan to West Germany in 1974 and was working at the time for the International Youth Library in Munich.
 After their first meeting at the Bologna Children's Book Fair, Sato translated some of Ende's books into Japanese and helped answer his questions about Japanese culture.
 From 1977 to 1980 Michael Ende and Mariko Sato worked together to produce a translation into German of ten fairy tales by Japanese writer Kenji Miyazawa.
 The German text was never published, but their working partnership turned into a friendship.
 Mariko Sato accompanied him on a number of trips to Japan.
 The first trip took place in 1977 and included visits to Tokyo and Kyoto.
 For the first time Ende was able to experience Kabuki and Noh theatre, and was greatly impressed by traditional Japanese drama.
 Michael Ende had no children.

 Death

 In June 1994, Ende was diagnosed with stomach cancer.
-Over the next few months he underwent various treatments, but the disease progressed.
-He ultimately succumbed to the disease in Filderstadt, Germany, on 28 August 1995.
+Over the next few months, he underwent various treatments, but the disease progressed.
+He ultimately succumbed to the disease in Filderstadt, Germany, on 28 August 1995, aged 65.